strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.4.5-to-4.5.1.md

 unique (<COLUMN_NAME>, <COLUMN_NAME>) - could not create unique index <SOME_TABLE>
 ```

-To remove the duplicated relationships, the following migration script file must be added to `./database/migrations`.
-The script automatically removes duplicates of any relationship in your database.
+To remove the duplicated relationships easily, the following migration script file was created.
+To use it, it has to be added added to `./database/migrations`.
+The script automatically removes duplicates of any relationship in the database.
 The script will be automatically executed only once at the next launch of Strapi.

-To add the script:
+To run the migration:

+1. Make a backup of the database in case something unexpected happens.
-1. In the `./database/migrations` folder, create a file named `2022.11.16T00.00.00.remove_duplicated_relationships.js`.
+2. In the `./database/migrations` folder, create a file named `2022.11.16T00.00.00.remove_duplicated_relationships.js`.
-2. Copy and paste the following code into the previously created file:
+3. Copy and paste the following code into the previously created file:

 ```jsx
 'use strict';